Today’s Reader Question asks what my housewife routine looks like.

 Dear Karlie (and everyone else),

-I hate to burst your bubble, but there is a world of difference between writing a blog about how to make housework easier and more efficient and actually doing that housework!
+I hate to burst your bubble, but there is a world of difference between writing a blog about how to make housework easier and actually coming up with a workable housewife routine.
 Like everyone else, I have high-energy days… and days when just changing TV channels seems like a lot of work.
 Add in a busy pre-teen who’s involved in a number of extra-curricular activities, two rambunctious cats, and a husband being treated for brain cancer and there is NO WAY my house could be perfectly spotless even if I cleaned 24/7.

 Nor should you expect yours to be that way, either!
 The goal of Housewife How-To’s is to empower you to do your housework based on the schedule you’re most comfortable with.
 I think sometimes we read words like “weekly cleaning routine” and think that means we absolutely must clean the living room on, say, Monday and the bathrooms on Tuesday, etc.